Vince Lawrence: Slang MusicGroup

 After exposing some of the dance world's best artists such as Marshall Jefferson, Adonis (artist), Byron Styngly, Farley Jackmaster Funk, Ron Hardy, Screamin’ Rachel, and Jesse Saunders at Trax Records, Vince founded Slang MusicGroup.
 Staying in Chicago, Vince evolved from an artist and producer to the entrepreneur and marketer that he is today.
-With Slang MusicGroup Vince becomes a sort of “pop culture divining rod,” creating original and remix music for bands, gaming, and TV along with innovative advertising campaigns, working withm brands and their agencies.
+With Slang MusicGroup Vince becomes a sort of “pop culture divining rod,” creating original and remix music for bands, gaming, and TV along with innovative advertising campaigns, working with brands and their agencies.
 Multiple producers and artists work for Slang MusicGroup and Vince has received many RIAA Gold and Platinum awards for his work.
 Vince has worked with top selling acts such as Michael Jackson, Whitney Houston, Korn, R. Kelly, Wyclef Jean, John Legend, and Beyoncé.
 Slang MusicGroup has become a destination for electronic music makers of every genre.

 Chicago Fire: A Dance Music Anthology

-For the musician and non musician alike, Lawrence wanted to make it as easy as possible for anyone to make good sounding music.
+For the musician and non-musician alike, Lawrence wanted to make it as easy as possible for anyone to make good-sounding music.
 He spearheaded the development of the Chicago Fire: A Dance Music Anthology in conjunction with Sony Acid.
 This anthology covers many types of electronic music: electro, deep house, old school, progressive, and drum & bass.
 Vince was able to create a way for anybody to use loops to create new and improved house music.
 Vince when interviewed, expressed his hope that the tool set would help foster a new generation of house music makers and fans.
 He also expressed how he thought this would bring the house music genre out of the underground into the mainstream.